Muftiqur1111/IPA-Conversion/README.md

 ![Inference](inference.PNG)

 ## Accuracy
-The model's performance is evaluated using the Word Error Rate (WER) calculation.
-A lower WER indicates better performance, with a perfect score of 0 indicating that the predicted output matches the ground truth exactly.

-**The model achieved a Word Error Rate (WER) of 0.44.**
+The model achieved a Word Error Rate (WER) of 0.44.